CERC-AAI/Robin/README.md

 The image features a brown and white dog sitting on a sidewalk near a brick wall.
 The dog is looking at the camera, creating a friendly and approachable atmosphere.
 The dog appears to be a collie, which is a breed known for its long fur and fluffy appearance.
 The dog is sitting on the sidewalk, occupying a significant portion of the scene, and seems to be enjoying its time outdoors.

 ### Acknowledgements
 We would like to thank Hessian AI for providing us with free access to 8-16 A100 GPUs for a few weeks and to Florian and Patrick at Hessian AI for their support.
+We would also like to thank Oak Ridge Leadership Computing Facility (OLCF), the DOE Office of Science User Facility.
+Prelimnary experiments were conducted on the INCITE compute grant on Summit supercomputer supported under Contract DE-AC05-00OR22725.
+This grant was awarded to AAI CERC lab for their Scalable Foundation Models for Transferrable Generalist AI project.

  <a style="" src=""><img style="" src="https://hessian.ai/wp-content/themes/hessianai/img/hessian-ai-logo.svg"></img></a>